mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 # Test code is not like other code

-The reason so many developers get confused about how to practice good engineering on test code is that the design goals *seem* the same as production code, but there are important differences.
-To understand them, think about the circumstances in which you read each type of code.

-You typically read production code when fixing a bug or extending functionality in your application.
-When this happens, you generally read or at least skim an entire class or module.
-The most common scenario for reading test code is when a test fails.
-Most commonly, when a test fails.
-How do you optimize for this case.
-Write your tests to make it as easy and fast as possible for the developer to understand why the test failed.

 Production code is all about abstractions.
-Good production hides complexity in functions and other classes.
-Test codes are a whole other ball game.
-You want as little abstraction as possible in test code.
+Good production code hides complexity in well-scoped functions and beautiful class hierarchies.
+It allows the reader to navigate a large system with ease, diving down into the details or jumping up to a higher level of abstraction.

+Test code is a different beast.
+Tests should have as little abstraction as possible.
 Tests are a diagnostic tool, so it should be as simple and obvious as possible.

-What if your ruler didn't measure in inches or centimeters but in abstract "ruler units", then you looked at a chart to map ruler units to the unit of measure you want?

-Tests are a diagnostic tool and act as living documentation.
-When you're diagnosing a problem, you want as little abstraction as possible.

-The developer must consider competing interests and weigh tradeoffs to build a solution that best satisfies the goal.

-Production code is optimized for maintainability.
-Test code is optimized for readability.
-They're overlapping qualities, but there's a subtle distinction.
-The reason it's so easy for good developers to fail to adjust their techniques is that the design goals *seem* the same.

-Production code and test code have different engineering tradeoffs because they have different goals.

-Good production code abstracts complexity away.
-Good test code should be simple and obvious.
-When a test break and you're trying to diagnose the cause, abstraction makes things harder.
-You don't want the problem hidden behind layers of abstraction; you want to know in the simplest terms what the test is doing.

-**Good production code is maintainable; good test code is *obvious*.**
+**Good production code is well-factored; good test code is *obvious*.**
 {: .notice--info}

+Think of a ruler.
+It's been around in roughly the same form for hundreds of years because it's simple and easy to interpret.
+What if I told a carpenter that I invented a new ruler that measured in "abstract ruler units" which they could convert to inches using a separate a chart?
+They'd smack me in the face with it.
+When they use a ruler, they want the simplest answer and minimal layers of abstraction.

+Good test code is the same way.
+It should minimize the reader's cognitive load.

 # A good developer's bad test